tumblr/collins/support/ruby/collins-auth/readme.md

 ============

 This is a library to make it easy to obtain an authenticated collins_client object.
-It manages ENV['COLLINS_CLIENT_CONFIG'], ~/.collins.yml, /etc/collins.yml, /var/db/collins.yml,
+It attempts to load credentials from the following yaml files ENV['COLLINS_CLIENT_CONFIG'], ~/.collins.yml, /etc/collins.yml, /var/db/collins.yml, and supports user input.
-and user interaction to determine the right configuration and authentication tokens.

 Installation
 ============